Profile

 Elliott, whose influences include the medieval paintings of Hironomous Bosch and 20th century photography of Robert Frank and Henri Cartier-Bresson, began his photography career even as a teenager as a freelance newspaper photographer.
 During college semester breaks, he completed assignments for Revista Geomundo as a magazine photojournalist in Guatemala and Mexico.

 In early 2011, Elliott received a Congressional commission to begin serving as a Foreign Service officer and diplomat with the U.S. State Department.
 He received five assignments and three details of increasingly critically important positions in South America, the Middle East, and Washington D.C.
-These included Senior Regional Policy Office in the Secretary of State’s Office of Global Women’s Issues (2019-20), with responsibilities for the Western Hemisphere; Spokesperson for the Bureau of Conflict and Stabilization Office (2020-21); Vice-Consul at the U.S. Consulate General in Rio de Janeiro (Brazil, 2011-13); Press Attaché at U.S. Consulate General Jeddah (Saudi Arabia, 2014-16); and Morocco Desk Officer (2021).
-In addition to his native language of English, he is fluent in Portuguese and Spanish and conversant in Arabic and French.
+These included Senior Regional Policy Office in the Secretary of State’s Office of Global Women’s Issues (2019-20), with responsibilities for the Western Hemisphere; Spokesperson for the Bureau of Conflict and Stabilization Office (2020-21); Vice-Consul at the U.S. Consulate General in Rio de Janeiro (Brazil, 2011-13); Press Attaché at U.S. Consulate General Jeddah (Saudi Arabia, 2014-16); and Desk Officer for Morocco and Western Sahara (2021).
+He is fluent in Portuguese and Spanish and conversant in Arabic and French.

 Prior to his diplomatic service, he founded AidWEST Humanitarian Missions, in which he led three teams to earthquake-stricken Haiti in 2010.
 He also was president of the Greater Atlanta Interfaith Alliance for five years in the ‘90s, which furthered his understanding of diverse cultures and philosophies.
 In both his creative output and volunteer work he strives for “the goal of universality, tolerance, compassion and human bond.”
-As a U.S. Army Reserve corporal in Military Intelligence from 1987 to 1992, he was assigned to a PSYOPS unit at Ft.
-McPherson, Georgia.
+Enlisting at age 30 into the U.S. Army Reserves, he served in a Military Intelligence PSYOPS unit from 1987 to 1992 at Ft.
+McPherson, Georgia, supporting Operation Desert Storm.

 Although Elliott began working on individual images for “The Human Pulse” more than three decades ago, it wasn’t until 2007 that the series actually debuted, at Atlanta’s famed Callanwolde Gallery.
 The seminal and ongoing series encompasses images of human diversity and social issues from around the world.
 He started working on the “Walls/Spaces” Series – also ongoing – in the 1980s.
 It captures highly idiosyncratic visual vistas, extracting character from carefully composed interpretations.